|

 Fire department accredited by North Carolina

-Fireman's Association
+Fireman's Association.

-Fire station is ordered
+Fire station moved.
+The building is

-becomes Ashworth's Drugstore in 1977(August 24, 1935) cb
+becomes Ashworth's Drugstore in 1977.
+(August-September 1935)cb,

-Fire Department.
-Firefighters are to be exempt from paying
+For their services, the volunteer firemen are to be exempt from paying

-Town Council calls special meeting to comply
+Town board calls special meeting to comply

-with August 24, 1935 resolution, with following individuals
+with August 24, 1935, resolution, with following individuals

 forming new fire department:

-- M. R. Conner, Chief
+- M. R. Conner, Fire Chief

 - L. E. Midgette Assistant Chief